ANDRITZ HYDRO Hammerfest

 The Company was established in 1997 in Hammerfest, Norway.
 Due to the promising market potential offered by the UK an office was opened in Glasgow in 2008.
 Today, ANDRITZ HYDRO Hammerfest is part of the ANDRITZ HYDRO GmbH group, a global supplier of electro-mechanical equipment and services for the hydropower business.

-In December 2011, ANDRITZ HYDRO Hammerfest successfully deployed its 1 megawatt (MW) pre-commercial tidal turbine at EMEC’s tidal test site.
-The device delivered its first energy to the grid in February 2012.
+In December 2011, ANDRITZ HYDRO Hammerfest successfully deployed its 1 megawatt (MW) pre-commercial tidal turbine, the HS1000, at EMEC’s tidal test site at the Fall of Warness.

 The HS1000 turbine is based on the technology of a smaller turbine, the HS300, which was installed in Norway as the first ever tidal current turbine with permanent connection to the public grid in 2004.